 The next day, John and I headed back to Cairns for a few days in town, including one day that was devoted to watching LSU play — and beat — Oklahoma in the Peach Bowl.

 One of the fascinating features of Cairns is its colony of Flying Fox bats – thousands of them roost during the day in huge heritage trees on the grounds of the public library and it’s fun to watch them leave at dusk to fly away for their evening feedings.

-We did set aside a day for a day trip to Kuranda National Park, a 35-minute drive from downtown Cairns, and home to another rainforest and a little village that is mostly devoted to tourist experiences.
+We set aside a day for a day trip to Kuranda National Park, a 35-minute drive from downtown Cairns, and home to another rainforest and a little village that is mostly devoted to tourist experiences.
 There we took a jungle walk on trails and boardwalks and dodged a rain shower at the local butterfly sanctuary and bird park.
-We got lucky at the bird park, taking shelter from a sudden downpour near the Cassowary habitat and getting a real close-up look at the bird after everyone else had left to get out of the rain.
+We got lucky at the bird park, taking shelter from a sudden downpour near the Cassowary habitat and getting a real close-up look at the bird after everyone else had left to escape the rain.